nvkevlu/NVFlare/docs/user_guide/edge_development/mobile_android.rst

 Exception Hierarchy
 -------------------

 The SDK uses a custom exception hierarchy where ``NVFlareError`` extends ``Exception`` and provides specific error types.
-In practice, the Android app primarily handles ``ServerRequestedStop`` specifically, while other errors are handled generically:
+The Android app uses sophisticated error handling with specific recovery strategies for each error type:

 .. code-block:: kotlin